mat-0/Mat-0/curriculum-vitae.md

 ### Higher Education Statistics Agency

-> Collects, processes, and publishes data about all aspects of the higher education landscape in the UK as the trusted source of HE data and analysis.
-In addition to current role acting as a Product Owner, (certified) Scrum Master, Staff Forum representative, and fire marshal from time-to-time.
+> Collects, processes, and publishes data about all aspects of the higher education landscape in the UK as the trusted source of HE data and analysis as Designated Data body.
+In addition to roles acted as a Product Owner, (certified) Scrum Master, Staff Forum representative, and fire marshal from time-to-time.

 #### HEAD OF SOFTWARE DEVELOPMENT (October 2019 - current)

-> co-led a team of 30 lead developers, developers and testers, expanding to 40 including test manager, lead developers, scrum master, developers and testers. heading up the Data Futures project from a technical perspective in conjunction with a delivery partner organisation.
+> co-led a team of 30 lead developers, developers and testers, expanding to 46 including test manager, lead developers, lead testers, scrum master, developers and testers. heading up the Data Futures project from a technical perspective in conjunction with a delivery partner organisation.

 ##### Key responsibilities

-- Line management, pastoral care, objective setting and appraisals, resourcing
+- Line management, pastoral care, objective setting and appraisals, resourcing and recruitment
 - Member of information security and data protection management group
 - Member of Portfolio and Performance Board
 - Strategy, planning, resourcing and organisation